 The Smithsonian’s Hirshhorn Museum and Sculpture Garden has announced “Feel the Sun in Your Mouth: Recent Acquisitions,” a new exhibition that brings together artworks acquired by the museum over the past five years.
 Highlighting works that encapsulate the current moment, the exhibition is an opportunity to acknowledge deep trends in the cultural landscape and identify art that is opening new avenues of exploration.
 On view Aug.
-24–February 2020, the exhibition will fill the museum’s lower-level galleries with more than 25 works in a variety of media by artists from a dozen countries, weaving together global perspectives on critical contemporary issues.
+24–Feb.
+23, 2020, the exhibition will fill the museum’s lower-level galleries with more than 25 works in a variety of media by artists from a dozen countries, weaving together global perspectives on critical contemporary issues.

 Featuring recently created works alongside seminal avant-garde works from the 1960s and ’70s, “Feel the Sun in Your Mouth” illustrates a continuity of concerns from those years to the present day, illuminating an interest in the poetic, the intuitive and the cosmic in current artistic practice.
 Organized by Assistant Curator Betsy Johnson, the exhibition focuses on art that inspires felt sensation and demonstrates renewed attention to sublime encounters with the world.
 By harnessing metaphor and suggestion to create space for meanings that exist outside language, the works on view attest to the continuing possibility of mystery in a world that sometimes appears to have little left of the unknown.